African-American Jews: Contemporary African-American Jews

 There are several predominantly African-American Jewish or Black Hebrew Israelite congregations in the United States, most of which are affiliated with the Black Hebrew Israelite movement.
 Most notably, Beth Shalom B'nai Zaken Ethiopian Hebrew Congregation is a Black Hebrew Israelite synagogue in Chicago, Illinois.
 The congregation leader of Beth Shalom is Conservative Rabbi Capers Funnye, a Black Hebrew Israelite leader.
 Its assistant rabbis are Avraham Ben Israel and Joshua V. Salter.
 The congregation, which has about 200 members, is mostly African-American.
 The congregation was started by Rabbi Horace Hasan from Bombay (now Mumbai), India, in 1918 as the Ethiopian Hebrew Settlement Workers Association, and it was influenced by Wentworth Arthur Matthew's Commandment Keepers.

 Shais Rishon, a Black Orthodox Jewish writer and activist, has stated that the "mainstream normative Black Jewish community" is distinct from the Black Hebrew Israelite movement and that Black Hebrew Israelites do not share the same identity, community, or issues as Black Jews.
 Rishon objects to the erasure of Black Jews, saying that Black Hebrew Israelites are not a denomination of Judaism and that the two communities are commonly confused or conflated.

+Black Jewish communities, such as those founded by Rabbi Wentworth Matthew in the 1920s, have existed in cities like New York since the late 19th/early 20th century.
+A 2021 Pew Research Center survey indicated that 8% of American Jews identify as non-White, with studies noting this population is growing, despite historically being undercounted.